 On the way: Visit the world's largest meteorite: Hobe Metorite; have picnic lunch at Lake Otjikoto or Lake Guinas.
 Depart early and go hike in the Waterberg area if time allows.
 The aim however is to be at your lodge by lunch time so that you can make the most of your one night stay on the Okonjima Reserve or on Namibia's oldest game farm.

 When you're there: The Waterberg Plateau Park has several excellent hiking trails, the wildlife and birdlife and scenery make for a good hike.
-Enjoy the activities on the private reserve with a lodge guide.
-Go on a nature drive.
-See the cats in rehabilitation up close.
-Visit the AfriCat Foundation.
+Enjoy the activities on the private reserve or game farm with a lodge guide.
+Go on a nature drive or trek the game.
+It's a special experience.